Common elderberry - Sambucus canadensis

 This species has high value to humans as well as wildlife.
 Native Americans used this plant for many medicinal and religious purposes.
 Its tasty medicinal anti-viral, anti-inflammatory, high antioxidant berries (though somewhat toxic when raw) can be used to make jelly, wine, pies, cough syrup, and extracts.
 Fragrant flowers can be used in teas, syrups, and cordials.
 Crushed leaves can be used as insect repellant.

 Item for sale is 2-3’ shrub in 10” deep min tree pot.
 6-12’ mature height.
+1 for $20 or 3 for $50

 Species is highly tolerant of pruning, can be cut to the ground every other year to keep in check, if needed.